DZBohan/heart_failure_survival_prediction/<font color=#53AB90>Heart Failure Survival Prediction<-font>.md

 <div align=center><img width =60% src ="https://github.com/DZBohan/heart_failure_survival_prediction/blob/main/images/model5.png?raw=true"/></div>

 However, I faced a challenge in this step.
-The score of models vary each time using RandomOversampler to replace the minority class of the target.
-As I said in the section 5.1, Because the sampling process is random, the dataset will change after each oversampling, which will cause some problems that I will explain in detail in later chapters.
+The scores of models vary each time using RandomOversampler to replace the minority class of the target.
+As I mentioned in the section 5.1, because the sampling process is random, the dataset will change after each oversampling.
+This is the reason why the socres are different each time.
+The solution of this problem is to try multiple time to see if there is a model is consistently best.
+Here I tried GridSearchCV for five times, and this is the result.